satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 study the process of scientific publication.
-The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether article, review, comment on a review, or any portions therein).
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether it be an article, review, comment on a review, or any portions thereof).
+Other possibilities include measuring the number of times a contr

-and are many ways Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
-This is illustrated in the figure below.

 .. figure:: images/image02.png
    :align: center